exexexll/Bumpin.io/COMMUNITY-GUIDELINES.md

 ## ACKNOWLEDGMENT

-By using Napalm Sky, you acknowledge that you have read and agree to follow these Community Guidelines.
+By using BUMPIn, you acknowledge that you have read and agree to follow these Community Guidelines.

 ---